CW: religion, hunting description, death, infrastructure failure, core-periphery relations, monarchy

 "What then was your hope?"

 "I wanted more time.
 I still beg Ynewy to leave.
 Get out, forever, follow through.
-Five years and we could gather all who would come - but I've made my case."
+Five years and we could gather all who would come.
+Let whoever stays, willing sacrifices, talk and trade, but I demand a flare out."

 "Five years?"
 I asked.